microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaIdentityConditionalAccessNamedLocation.md

 # Get-MgBetaIdentityConditionalAccessNamedLocation

 ## SYNOPSIS
-Retrieve the properties and relationships of a countryNamedLocation object.
+Retrieve the properties and relationships of a namedLocation object.
+This API is available in the following national cloud deployments.

 ## SYNTAX